Perelandric/Golific/README.md

  Pet: Animal.Dog, // Assign one of the variants
 }

-// The `--json=string` flag causes our custom `--string` value to be used in the resulting JSON j, err := json.Marshal(&res) fmt.Printf("%s %s\n", j, err) // {"Name":"Charlie Brown","Pet":"doggie"} <nil>
+// The `--json=string` flag we included causes our custom `--string` value to be used in the JSON j, err := json.Marshal(&res)

+fmt.Printf("%s %s\n", j, err) // {"Name":"Charlie Brown","Pet":"doggie"} <nil>

 // Enumerate all the variants in a range loop